JeelDobariya38/Smart-Manager/devdocs/common_code_guidelines.md

 if __name__ == "__main__":
-    input("This script is not intended for direct execution, Please use 'main.py' to launch the application.") quit()
+    print("This script is not intended for direct execution,") input("Please use 'main.py' to launch the application.") quit()